GLOBAL MARKETS-Oil, weak German data drag on stocks; Brazil sinks

 * Optimism around ECB stress tests is short-lived

-* German Ifo index falls to lowest in almost two years (Adds U.S. market close, new quote; updates prices)
+* German Ifo index falls to lowest in almost two years (Adds European market close, updates prices)

 By Yasmeen Abutaleb